 Supplemental education loans are credit-based loans that may be borrowed as supplements to the Federal Direct Unsubsidized Loan Program, effectively meeting the gap between your cost of attendance and any financial aid you may receive from the HGSE Financial Aid Office.
+Students must enroll in a minimum of 6 credits per term in a degree-granting program (residential or online) to be eligible.
 The following information is provided to assist you in making an informed decision regarding supplemental loan options.
 When considering supplemental loan programs, careful attention should be given to the interest rate (whether it is fixed or variable), to the length of the repayment period, to any borrower benefits (such as interest rate reductions and services) and to the deferment options.
 Students who anticipate continuing their studies beyond HGSE should pay particular attention to the deferment options for each of the loans.

 The Financial Aid Office can only certify loans for up to a maximum of the difference between your student budget and the financial aid you have been awarded.
 The difference between your student budget (refer to the HGSE Student Aid Portal) and the amount you are receiving in financial aid from all sources is equal to the maximum supplemental student loan you may borrow.

 Students are encouraged to consider all options when choosing a supplemental education loan.
 It is important to research and compare each option in detail so you select the best possible product for your individual needs.
 The options listed by the HGSE Financial Aid Office highlight the basic characteristics of some typical supplemental lenders.
 Students are not required to borrow through the lenders included on this site.
 These loans were included based on their accessibility to a variety of students, interest rate options, credit criteria, financial management tools and repayment options.
 Please refer to the specific lender's website for comprehensive information regarding their loan program.
-This is only a small sample of educational lenders available and you are welcome to explore other sources of alternative financing not listed in the HGSE Supplemental Loan Comparison Guide (134KB pdf).
-You may also learn more about supplemental loans through our Supplemental Student Loan Program tutorial.
+This is only a small sample of educational lenders available and you are welcome to explore other sources of alternative financing not listed in the HGSE Supplemental Loan Comparison Guide (134KB PDF).

 Students can begin applying for supplemental loans in mid-June for the upcoming academic year.
 Most students apply for supplemental loans between mid-June and July 31.